Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. Once updates have begun, take a break while it does its thing.
 Grab a drink, make a sandwich, text a friend.
 1. If asked to restart, choose **yes**.
 1. After updates are complete, go through Steps 4-6 again.
 Do so until the system tells you there are no new updates.
 (It may take a few cycles to get them all.)
-1. When complete, shut down *srv2*.
+1. When complete, shut down *srv2* safely.
 Use the on-screen menu options in *SConfig* to do so.

 That's it!
 Now you're done.
 Congratulations!